List of Downton Abbey characters: John Bates

 As Anna returns to Downton, Bates is still missing, leaving her miserable.
 At Christmas there is still no sign of him, but at the Christmas carol service Bates manages to sneak in; he surprises Anna, and pulls her away from the crowd.
 When she asks how it is possible that he has returned, he silences her, insisting that they speak later about it but for the moment, enjoy their Christmas.
 They kiss and enjoy their reunion.

 In series six, Bates and Anna must deal with the shadow of Green's murder; however, the case is resolved quickly when a confession is made by another of Green's victims and Anna is freed from bail.

 However, problems between the two are not over as Bates realises something has upset Anna.
 She tells him that she believed she was pregnant, but that she had miscarried, and that it had potentially happened twice before.
-Despite being upset that she kept it from him, he comforts her when she tells him she thinks she's let him down.
+Despite being upset that she kept it from him, he comforts her when she tells him she thinks she has let him down.

 In episode 2, Bates discovers Anna yet again upset, after having told Lady Mary about her pregnancy problems.
 He asks her if she had ever considered adoption, but she tells him that the idea would never work for him nor her as they would want their own child.
 Bates believes they must be content as they are, but Anna continues to believe that she cannot give him what he needs.
 Bates does not accept this, and insists that she alone is enough for him.

 In episode 2, without his knowledge, Anna visits Dr Ryder in London, who offers to perform a cervical stitch to rectify the problem with her carrying a child to term, but she must become pregnant again first.
 Anna returns to Downton in a lighter mood, which does not go unnoticed by Bates.
 He continues to notice the change in her mood after Anna tells Mary that she believes she is pregnant again.

 Still in the dark about her pregnancy, Anna begins to experience pains in episode 4, for which Lady Mary rushes her down to London, claiming to Bates that the emergency is hers, not Anna's.
 However, Bates is not fooled, and when she returns to Downton, tells her he believes he knows what took them to London, believing the worst has happened.
-Anna, however, tells him that the news is nothing sad and that actually, she's pregnant and expecting their child.
+Anna, however, tells him that the news is nothing sad and that actually, she is pregnant and expecting their child.
 Bates is overjoyed by the news.